Consult before permanent makeup appointment: $25.00

-How Much Does a Microblading Treatment at the Coco Lash Beauty Bar in Baton Rouge, Louisiana, Cost?
+How Much Does A Microblading Treatment At The Coco Beauty Bar & Medical Spa In Baton Rouge, Louisiana, Cost?

-Prior to receiving treatment, clients consult with one of the experienced brow artists at the Coco Lash Beauty Bar.
-This consultation costs $25; however, if the client books a microblading session, this $25 is applied towards that initial treatment.
+Prior to receiving treatment, clients consult with one of the experienced brow artists at the Coco Beauty Bar & Medical Spa.
+This consultation costs $25; however, if the client books a microblading session, this $25 is applied toward that initial treatment.

 Initial Microblading Session – $500

 Follow-up Session (45 To 60 Days After The Initial Session) – $100

 After the first treatment session, most people need a touch-up to attain the look they desire.
 During the follow-up appointment, the eyebrow artist can add to, adjust, and/or darken the eyebrows.
 The soonest a client can return for a follow-up appointment is 30 days after the initial microblading session.

 Ideally, the follow-up session will be scheduled at some point between 45 to 60 days of the initial procedure.
 A follow-up appointment that is scheduled after the 60-day, follow-up time frame will be considered a ‘color boost’ appointment (see pricing below).